-The typical sales process involves several stages, beginning with the approach and ending with customer service.
-In between are other stages, such as the needs-identification stage, presentation stage, and closing stage (see Figure 13.8 "The Typical Sales Process").
+The typical sales process involves several stages, beginning with the preapproach and ending with customer service.
+In between are other stages, such as the needs-identification stage (where you would ask SPIN questions), presentation stage, and closing stage (see Figure 13.8 "The Typical Sales Process").